The Mass Games will be making another spectacular return in 2021 but you may be asking yourself “what is the Mass

 The Arirang Mass Games was first held in 2002 and continued every year until it was put on hiatus with the last showing in 2013.
 In 2018 it made a surprising come back but under the title of “The Glorious Country” with new performances including drones, high flying acrobats, lasers and LED lights for glow in the dark performances.
 The Mass Games returned again in 2019 with the title of “The Land of the People”.

-The first Mass Games performance of 2020 will be scheduled for the 75th Anniversary of Liberation Day – 15th August, 2020.
+The Mass Games performance of 2020 is rumoured to be scheduled for the 75th Anniversary of Party Foundation Day – 10th October.
 The title of the performance was “Great Leadership”.

 How to watch the Mass Games?